magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/everything_about-being-careful.md

 time.’
 That’s the way it is.
 People are superficially good, but they’re usually not so good inside.

-The great teacher taught Dhamma and It is complete and comprehensive.
+The great teacher taught Dhamma and Vinaya.
+It is complete and comprehensive.
 Nothing surpasses it and nothing in it need be changed or adjusted, because it is the ultimate.
 It’s complete, so this is where we can stop.
 There’s nothing to add or subtract, because it is something of the nature not to be increased or decreased.
 It is just right.
 It is true.

 So we Buddhists come to hear Dhamma teachings and study to learn these truths.
 If we know them, then our minds will enter the Dhamma; the